 Just try it out!

 I know it might sound scary if you’ve never ridden a mountain bike, but there are endless resources in our region that will teach you the ins and outs of mountain biking.
 Once you get the technique and start practicing, the skills come to you naturally.

-We’re really lucky to have so many great trails in Northwest Arkansas.
-My favorite Oz Trail is probably the downhill track at Slaughter Pen.
-You do have to ride up a very long, steep hill to get to there, but my coach says that’s just more training for racing.
-And the downhill is definitely worth the climb.
-It is so smooth and flow-y, and you don't have to pedal at all.
-Overall, an amazing and very fun trail.
+We’re beyond lucky to be surrounded by so many great trails in Northwest Arkansas.
+Especially my personal favorite, the downhill track at Slaughter Pen.
+You do have to ride up a very long, steep hill to get to there, but the downhill is definitely worth the climb.
+It’s a smooth, no-pedal, free flow ride.
 Basically, a free roller coaster.